Kevin Hall (EUSA Teaching Awards Nominee 2022: Student Tutor of the Year)

 Course Tutor in - The History of Edinburgh: From Din Eidyn to Festival City (HIST08036).

 I'm an urban/social historian interested in early modern Scottish history.
-My PhD is part funded by the Society for the Education of the Deaf (I am registered Deaf/HoH), the Sir Richard Stapley Educational Trust, and through a research grant awarded in 2020, the Royal Historical Society
+My PhD is part funded by the Society for the Education of the Deaf (I am registered Deaf/HoH), the Sir Richard Stapley Educational Trust, and through a research grant awarded in 2020 and 2022, the Royal Historical Society, and the Scottish International Education Trust.

 Past research interestsMy MSc by Research focused on the causes – both actual and perceived – and consequences of the famine of 1623, which reduced the population in some areas of Scotland by as much as 20%.
 This little-known famine was equally, if not more, devastating than the 1690s famine, and I hope that my MSc by Research (passed with distinction) has shed a little light on this demographic catastrophe